-If you are short staffed and need someone who can hit the ground running fast, we’ve got some ideas that may help.
-As urgent as this need may seem, hiring a new team member should not be a rushed decision.
+Need to hire someone who can hit the ground running fast?
+Hiring a new team member should not be a rushed decision.
+Consider these steps to draw in the right people, and ultimately choose the right candidate.
 Taking steps to find the right fit for your medical office team is going to save you a lot of effort in the long run.

-Start with a well-written job description that is tailored to the position that you are trying to fill.
-Include the minimum skills and competencies that you will accept and describe the job duties accurately.
-You want to bring in someone that will complement your team’s unique skill sets.
+Start with a well-written job description tailored to the position that you are trying to fill.
+Describe the position accurately.
+The more detail you can include about necessary qualifications can help narrow your applicants to those that possess at least the minimum skills and competencies that you will accept.
+And you really want to bring in someone that will complement your team’s unique skill sets.

 Get Creative.
-Try to stay away from common interview questions which are often more rehearsed to put the candidate in the best possible light.
-Instead choose open-ended interview questions that prompt candidates to divulge more about themselves and their work habits.
+Questions like, "Where do you see yourself in five years?" are good but often rehearsed to put the candidate in the best possible light.
+Open-ended interview questions prompt candidates to divulge more about themselves and their work habits.
 This is a good way to get more information about their feelings, attitudes, and ability to handle difficult situations.

-By thinking outside the box and developing a few additional key interviewing strategies, you’ll be on your way to building your dream team.
+Think outside the box with some creative interviewing strategies, and you’ll be on your way to building your dream team.
 Try these ideas:

 Schedule a Team Interview.
-It may be beneficial to have staff weigh in on the hiring decision since they may be working more closely with the new hire.
+It may be beneficial to have key members of your team weigh in on the hiring decision, especially those that will work closely with the new hire.
 Your team may have unique feedback and insight that you may have missed.